getinsightsnap/frontend/SCRIPT_GENERATION_IMPROVEMENTS.md

 ---

+## Frontend Also Fixed!
+(CRITICAL UPDATE)

+**NEW DISCOVERY:** The generic content was coming from the **FRONTEND**, not the backend!
+The frontend has its own Perplexity API integration that was being used as a fallback.

+### Frontend Changes Made:
+✅ Updated `src/services/contentGenerationService.ts`
+✅ Enhanced system prompt with BAD vs GOOD examples (same as backend) ✅ Added category-specific requirements for all 3 categories ✅ Banned generic phrases with strict validation
+✅ Replaced fallback script's generic fluff with clear error message ✅ Increased temperature to 0.8 for more creative output ✅ Added detection to reject generic content and retry

+### How It Works Now:
+1. **First try:** Backend API (with all our improvements)
+2. **If backend fails:** Frontend calls Perplexity directly (also with improvements now)
+3. **If both fail:** Shows clear error message instead of generic fluff

 ## Next Steps

-1. ✅ Deploy to Railway backend
+1. ✅ Backend improvements deployed
+2. ✅ Frontend improvements deployed
-2. ⏳ Test with real user searches
+3. ⏳ Test with real user searches
-3. ⏳ Monitor AI responses for quality
+4. ⏳ Monitor AI responses for quality
-4. ⏳ Gather user feedback
+5. ⏳ Gather user feedback
-5. ⏳ Iterate based on results
+6. ⏳ Iterate based on results

-If scripts are still too generic, we can:
-- Add more specific examples to the prompt
-- Increase temperature further for creativity
-- Add a post-processing step to validate specificity
-- Create category-specific system prompts
+The script generation should now produce SPECIFIC, ACTIONABLE content with real tools, frameworks, and examples!